-During the three months ended March 31, 2023, and pursuant to the vesting term of a 2021 agreement, the Company issued 73,454 shares of common stock with a fair value of \$315,000 to members of the Board of Directors, employees and consultants.
+During the three and six months ended June 30, 2023, and pursuant to the vesting term of a 2021 agreement, the Company issued 0 and 73,454 shares of common stock with a fair value of \$0 and \$315, respectively to members of the Board of Directors, employees and consultants.
 The shares were valued at the respective date of the agreements.
-During the three months ended March 31, 2022, the Company issued 247,429 shares of common stock with a fair value of \$1.3 million to members of the Board of Directors, employees and consultants.